 Carbs in Blueberries

-Like the other berries, blueberries contain a dense amount of antioxidants and vitamin C, which can help promote healthy skin.
-In some studies, blueberries were even shown to have an antiviral effect on infections affecting the skin.
+Like the other berries, blueberries are densely packed with antioxidants and vitamin C, which can help promote healthy skin, cognitive function, and overall health.
+In some studies, blueberries were even shown to have an antiviral effect on skin infections.

-If possible, substitute raspberries or blackberries in place of blueberries for your recipes to save on carbs.
+If necessary, you can substitute raspberries or blackberries in place of blueberries to minimize your carb intake from these recipes.

 Carbs in Avocados

-Studies show that avocados improve heart disease factors and lower cholesterol.
-Studies even show that they can dramatically increase the amount of antioxidants that you take in from other plant sources.
+Studies show that avocados improve heart disease risk factors and lower cholesterol.

 Carbs in Tomatoes